 There are two ways that a fatal infectious disease can first infect your pet:

 Natural exposure: A pet may develop particular antibodies to combat and neutralize the virus if its immune system recognizes it as a foreign intruder.
-Alternately, the foreign infection can overwhelm your pet’s immune system, which would cause your pet to either not respond at all or to respond slowly and become ill.
+Alternatively, the foreign infection can overwhelm your pet’s immune system, which would cause your pet to either not respond at all or to respond slowly and become ill.

 Vaccination: A very small number of inactive viruses get included in vaccinations.
 Without the threat of sickness, the immune system examines the foreign substance and produces antibodies.
 The immune system quickly detects the issue and reacts quickly and effectively whenever your pet is later naturally subjected to the infection.